trys10studios/CS305-Software-Security/README.md

 # CS305 Software Security

 **Briefly summarize your client, Artemis Financial, and its software requirements.
-Who was the client?**
+Who was the client?**<br>
 Artemis Financial is a consulting company specializing in creating personalized financial plans, including savings, retirement, investments, and insurance.
 They sought to develop a secure web application to protect their global customer base and enhance their online services.

 **What issue did the company want you to address?**